Maged-Ismail/wksp-module-2-js-4-events/lecture-1-events.md

 Some events have _default_ actions associated to them.

-- click a link
+- click a link //sends to a url
-- press down arrow
+- press down arrow // scrolls down
-- click `submit` in a Form
+- click `submit` in a Form //

 In most cases handlers are called _before_ the default action takes place.